 The national curriculum for music aims to ensure that all pupils:

-The music curriculum is embedded into classroom activities through the scheme Charanga.
-Charanga provides children with an integrated, practical, exploratory and child-led approach to musical learning.
+The music curriculum is embedded into classroom activities through the scheme Kapow.
 Children will gain an understanding of music through listening, singing, playing and evaluating across a range of styles, traditions, and musical genres.
-The class teachers will deliver music lessons, every week, for a minimum of 30 minutes.
-We also receive music lessons from the ENTRUST music service to provide Year 3 and 4 with lessons that enable them to learn a specific instruments such as guitars and glockenspiels.
+Music lessons will take place every week, for a minimum of 30 minutes.
+We also receive music lessons from the ENTRUST music service to provide Year 3 and 4 with lessons that enable them to learn a specific instruments such as ukulele's and glockenspiels.
 Children will learn to understand the methods of creating notes, as well as how to read basic music notation.
 Music is also used in other lessons and activities to create, mood, atmosphere and to aid thinking and concentration.